Alfredbis29/My-Leaderbord-Project/README.md

 - run `npm i` to install all dependencies
 - run `npm run build` to bundle the project with webpack, and
-- run `npm start` to launch the application
+- run `npm run serve` to launch the application

 ### Author